brainvisa/casa-distro/doc/source/technical.rst

 Using Git
 ---------

-Both git ans svn are used in Brainvisa projects sources. svn will probably be completely replaced with git.
+Both git and svn are used in Brainvisa projects sources. svn will probably be completely replaced with git.

 git URLs use https by default.
 It's OK for anonymous download and update, but they require manual authentication for each push, thus it's painful.
 If you have a github account, you can use ssh with a ssh key instead.
 See https://brainvisa.github.io/contributing.html